rmccrear/jekyll-guided-content/QUICKSTART.md

 This will automatically:
 - ✅ Configure `_config.yml` with `theme: jekyll-guided-content` and plugin
+- ✅ Update `Gemfile` to comment out default themes (like `minima`) and ensure gem is included
+- ✅ Fix `assets/css/main.scss` to import theme styles
 - ✅ Create `_data/course.yml` with course metadata
 - ✅ Create `index.md` with course layout
 - ✅ Create a sample lesson to get you started